 While the mechanical importance of ligaments and tendons is clear, they also have essential energetic qualities.
 When it comes to Qi, ligaments and tendons are like superconductors that allow energy to flow throughout the body.
 Additionally, the impressive strength of their tiny fibers also reflects the immense power that they contain.
 Each tendon and ligament has the potential to hold and transmit an abundance and vital Qi throughout the body.
 Therefore, as Qi Gong practitioners, we see a lot of potential in working with these parts of ourselves.

-Lee’s upcoming workshop will focus on practices to build strength throughout the tendons and ligaments.
+Part of Iron Shirt Qi Gong focuses on building strength throughout the tendons and ligaments.
 By bringing our attention to these parts of ourselves we can both learn how to cultivate vitality as well as bring better circulation throughout the body.
 Some of these practices work with activation techniques to awaken the Qi, and others use flowing movements to direct the energy through the meridians.
 Another central part of Iron Shirt is postures.
-During the workshop, Lee will teach the eight primary postures that Chinese warriors used to cultivate strength in their ligaments and tendons.

 Not only does working with the connective tissues increase the health of your joints, but it also allows you to experience greater energy.
 When your tendons and ligaments are vital and healthy, it’s easier to feel fully awake and energized in your mind and emotions.
 These qualities make Iron Shirt an excellent practice for anyone dealing with fatigue or tiredness.